 While its bricks and mortar betting shop business may have been competently managed, Coral had made some poor decisions where its online business was concerned.
 As a result they lost some headway in the betting lands of the world wide web.
 Coral got into the position of having several unconnected online brands with no strong identity.
-In an admirable bid finally to rectify this they closed their Eurobet online operation in September 2011 in order to push the one online betting brand of coral.co.uk.
+In a bid to rectify this they closed their Eurobet online operation in September 2011 in order to push the online betting brand.

 Coral was purchased by Gala in 2005 to form Gala Coral.
 It brought the bricks and mortar, land-based bingo halls and casinos of Gala together with the high street betting shops and online presence of Coral.

-Now Gala Coral are proud possessors of 180 bingo halls and 31 casinos and over 1600 retail betting shops.
+Gala Coral are proud possessors of 180 bingo halls and 31 casinos and over 1600 retail betting shops.
 In addition there are a couple of dog tracks at Hove and Romford.
 The bricks and mortar bingo operations were badly undermined by the rapid growth of online bingo.
-Ironically it was not Gala Coral who exploited this, though they have now made up ground rapidly.
+Ironically it was not Gala Coral who exploited this at all.

-This is a firm with a long history and it’s a famous brand, particularly in the UK.
+This is a firm with a long history and it was a famous brand, particularly in the UK.
 The current Coral bookies’ website uses Playtech software.
 It did launch with some major teething problems as casino software giant Playtech had not done sports betting before.
 It was obvious nobody had done the necessary testing and so they went live with so many bugs, including the fact it wouldn’t work with one of the main browsers.
 Coral allowed themselves to be somewhat of a guinea pig.
-It has all worked out in the end and now they have a highly intuitive website that is well run and a pleasure to use.

 Please Rate & Review Coral Bookies